 Poetry is not everyone’s cup of tea.
-But if you’ve always had a passion for the sonnets of Shakespeare, the verses of Petrarch, or even the works of Edgar Allen Poe, then you might just be gifted with an inner lyricists.
+But if you’ve always had a passion for the sonnets of Shakespeare, the verses of Petrarch, or even the works of Edgar Allan Poe, then you might just be gifted with an inner lyricists.

 Poetry is one of the genres of writing that is both different and similar to other forms of creative writing.
 How can this be?